Conversion of Paul the Apostle

-The conversion of Paul the Apostle (also the Pauline conversion, Damascene conversion, Damascus Christophany and the "road to Damascus" event) was, according to the New Testament, an event in the life of Saul/Paul the Apostle that led him to cease persecuting early Christians and to become a follower of Jesus.
+The conversion of Paul the Apostle (also the Pauline conversion, Damascene conversion, Damascus Christophany and Paul's transformation on the road to Damascus) was, according to the New Testament, an event in the life of Saul/Paul the Apostle that led him to cease persecuting early Christians and to become a follower of Jesus.

 The New Testament accounts

 Paul's conversion experience is discussed in both the Pauline epistles and in the Acts of the Apostles.
 According to both sources, Saul/Paul was not a follower of Jesus and did not know him before his crucifixion.
 The narrative of the Book of Acts suggests Paul's conversion occurred 4–7 years after the crucifixion of Jesus.
 The accounts of Paul's conversion experience describe it as miraculous, supernatural, or otherwise revelatory in nature.

 Before conversion

-Before his conversion, Paul was known as Saul and was "a Pharisee of Pharisees", who "intensely persecuted" the followers of Jesus.
+Paul, who also went by Saul, was "a Pharisee of Pharisees" who "intensely persecuted" the followers of Jesus.
 Paul describes his life before conversion in his Epistle to the Galatians:

 Paul also discusses his pre-conversion life in his Epistle to the Philippians, 3:4–6, and his participation in the stoning of Stephen is described in Acts 7:57–8:3.